Checklist for preparing an outline of provision

 Please note that Schoolhouse does not provide a template for preparing an outline of provision, so please do not request one!
 Home education provision should essentially be tailored by each family to the learning needs of each individual child.

 The following checklist of questions may assist parents in preparing an outline of their home education provision, either for their own use or as a means of satisfying the local authority:

-What resources do you have available to help you?
-This might include books, videos, DVD, television programmes, computer, internet access, CD-ROMS, local sports centres, out of home classes, local museums and libraries, children’s kits (eg science kits), art and craft supplies.
+- What resources do you have available to help you?
+This might include books, videos, DVDs, television programmes, computer, internet access, CD-ROMS, local sports centres, out of home classes, group activities, local museums and libraries, children’s kits (eg science kits), art and craft supplies.